"To develop and empower women, in all stages of their work lives, through education, awareness and advocacy within a supportive network."

 The state BPW organization (BPW Iowa) Fiscal Year is June 1 to May 31.

-The Executive Committee for the Business and Professional Women of Iowa guides and directs six local organizations (chapters) and the members at large who comprise the state organization.
+The Executive Committee for the Business and Professional Women of Iowa guides and directs five local organizations (chapters) and the members at large who comprise the state organization.
 The officers are the face of the BPW Iowa organization that helps so many women develop leadership skills and advance their careers, while advocating for working women on the state level.